-What are the hottest eCommerce trends of 2020?
+What are the hottest e-commerce trends of 2021?

 1. Consumers have gone mobile, and you should too!

 According to Pew Research data, more than 80% of Americans own a smartphone.
-Data also suggests that eCommerce is projected to reach nearly 12.5% of all retail sales in the U.S. by the end of 2020.
+Data also suggests that e-commerce is projected to reach nearly 12.5% of all retail sales in the U.S. by the end of 2021.
 It doesn’t appear that the spread of smartphones and online shopping is going to slow down anytime soon.
-And with more than $1.4 trillion being generated by the digital economy every year, it should be clear why eCommerce business owners are so keen on engaging with a mobile audience.
+And with more than $1.4 trillion being generated by the digital economy every year, it should be clear why e-commerce business owners are so keen on engaging with a mobile audience.

 Even if you’re late to the game, you stand a lot to gain by reaching customers on their mobiles.
 Create a mobile app, if possible.
 At the very least, make sure that your website is mobile-friendly so that customers won’t be pushed away by a glitchy interface.